outdreamer/build-a-cure/docs/tasks/example_implementations.md

 ## standard basic general insight paths (to apply structural interface to in order to make them specific to a context)

 	- trial & error
+		- insight path definition: 'try every combination of components to see what combination fulfills a solution metric value'
+		- to apply this insight path programmatically (without human intervention), the program would:
+			- pull definition of terms used in insight path definition (combination, square) & problem/solution components
+			- problem definition: 'find combination of blocks to build a square'
+			- problem space definition for the 'find combination of blocks to build a square' problem includes:
+				- components like 'blocks of various sizes'
+				- variables like block size, block count, block position, block combination structures (corners, layers, sequences)
+			- 'combination' structural definition route:
+				- set of variable values without repetition (one value for each variable)
+			- apply structural definition routes of terms to problem space structures
+				- structural definition of 'combination' in the problem space including differently sized blocks:
+					- combination of blocks that can form a square (excluding block combinations that form structures with non-square attribute, like more than four sides), where combinations can be of blocks of varying size in varying position, and combinations can't include various combination structures that can't build squares

 	- reverse-engineering

 	- break problem into sub-problems, find sub-solutions, merge sub-solutions into solution

 ## standard basic structural insight paths